Research trips for curators from Germany

 - project budget, including the applicant’s own contribution where relevant.

-- They also add a short CV.
+- Applicants are asked to join a short CV.

 - Awardees are also required to inform the Goethe-Institut of any subsequent exhibitions, projects, publications, etc. that result from the research trip.
 In such instances, the curators are asked to ensure that the support of the Goethe-Institut is properly acknowledged and that the Goethe-Institut logo is used in all materials and media (print media, internet etc.) relating to the project.